Skip to content

 • The age, character, and locality of the property

-Practical tip: Before proposing a rent increase, check current asking rents for comparable properties on Rightmove and Zoopla.
+Practical tip: Before proposing a rent increase, check current asking rents for comparable properties on major listing portals.
 Keep screenshots as evidence in case of a tribunal challenge.

 Step 3: Serve Form 4A